Incline walking vs running: which is better for fat loss?

 Running does carry an injury risk because while one foot is off the ground, the other one (and the leg) is supporting your entire body weight during the impact of landing.
 This puts more stress on the knees and joints and a higher risk of a fall.

-Incline walking vs running: verdict
+Incline walking vs running: does incline walking burn belly fat?

-Maddy is a freelance journalist and Level 3 personal trainer specializing in fitness, health and wellbeing content.
-She has been a writer and editor for 22 years, and has worked for some of the UK's bestselling newspapers and women’s magazines, including Marie Claire, The Sunday Times and Closer.
-She also manages Fit&Well's Instagram account.
+Maddy Biddulph is a freelance journalist specializing in fitness, health and wellbeing content.
+With 26 years in consumer media, she has worked as a writer and editor for some of the bestselling newspapers, magazines and websites in the US and UK.